tutti-ch/react-styleguide/src/styles/Typography/Readme.md

-Our main font is Helvetica Neue Light.
+Our main font is Roboto Light.

-Our heading font is Nunito.
+Our heading font is Roboto Medium.

 ```jsx noeditor
 <Typography />